iiMattheww/02-react-practice-project/README.md

 ## License

-This project is for learning and personal use.
+This project is licensed under the MIT License.

+Made with ❤️ for React practice!